mshibanami/redirect-web/docs/faq.md

 But it’s not required.
 You can only allow it on specific websites. 👌

+## One-time Purchase or Annual Subscription: Which is Best?

+We recommend the one-time purchase, as the price difference is only US$2.00.
+The main reason we offer the subscription is to allow you to try all the features through its free trial.
+Here is the expected use case:

+1. Subscribe the annual subscription.
+2. Immediately cancel the subscription by going to the Settings app, searching for "Subscriptions", tapping on this app, and selecting "Cancel Subscription".
+This lets you enjoy the free trial without any commitment.
+3. Enjoy full access to all features for 7 days.
+4. If you like the features, opt for the one-time purchase.

+Of course, there's nothing wrong with continuing with the annual subscription if you prefer!

 ## Why are the toggles of my redirect rules not changing or immediately reverting back?

 **Edit (2023-09-01)**: We fixed this bug in version 5.0.0 for both iOS and macOS.